-- By the end of the CIF or competitive season, an athlete/competitor must have consistently demonstrated and/or improved their character in the areas of respect, responsibility, integrity, courage, perseverance, and leadership. - Athletes/competitors must consistently participate in varsity level team activities, practices, and contests to the best of their ability for the entire season. - 3.
-Athletes/competitors must maintain at least a 2.0 gpa, be passing all their classes, and have "satisfactory" or "improving" conduct marks for at least the duration of the season. - 4.
-Athletes/competitors must return all school property such as equipment, uniforms, or other materials issued to them during the course of the season.
+- 1. By the end of the CIF or competitive season, an athlete must have consistently demonstrated and/or improved their character in the areas of respect, responsibility, integrity, courage, perseverance, and leadership. - 2.
+Athletes must consistently participate in varsity level team activities, practices, and contests to the best of their ability for the entire season. - 3.
+Athletes must maintain eligibility for the entire season to receive a varsity letter. - 4.
+Athletes must return all school property such as equipment, uniforms, or other materials issued to them during the course of the season.

-Upon meeting all of the requirements for a letter, an athlete/competitor will receive a "LC" letter and a patch representative of the sport or competition in which they earned a letter.
+Upon meeting all of the requirements for a letter, an athlete will receive a "LC" letter and a patch representative of the sport or competition in which they earned a letter.
 Students receive only one "LC" letter.
 With each subsequent year of lettering in the same sport/competition, a student will earn a chevron.
 With each new sport/competition in which a student earns a letter, they will receive the corresponding patch.